 These recommendations are referred to as Yamas and Niyamas.

 The most popular aspect of Raja Yoga is Asana, the command and care of the physical body.
-Asana promotes strength, flexibility, and longevity.
+Asana Practice promotes strength, flexibility, and longevity.
 It has gained a strong foothold, along with Pranayama (breath-work) in the mainstream fitness culture.

 The surging interest in Meditation makes several other aspects of Ashtanga Yoga popular.
 The meditative elements of Yoga are Pratyahara, Dharana and Dhyana.